 Some things schools sometimes do are simply not allowed:

-• Reduced timetables without agreement - if the school puts your child on a part-time timetable, this should be a temporary measure agreed with you and the LA, with a clear plan to return to full time.
+- Reduced timetables without agreement - if the school puts your child on a part-time timetable, this should be a temporary measure agreed with you (and the LA too, if your child has an EHCP), with a clear plan to return to full time.

-• Refusing to implement an EHCP - if your child has an EHCP, the school is legally required to deliver the provision in Section F. "We don't have the resources" is not a valid reason.
+- Refusing to implement an EHCP - if your child has an EHCP, the local authority has an absolute legal duty to secure the provision in Section F, and the school delivering it can’t point to funding or staffing shortages as an excuse.
+“We don’t have the resources” is not a valid reason.

 If the school is regularly sending your child home informally (no paperwork, no formal suspension), keep a record of every instance.
 This is unlawful exclusion and should be reported to the LA and governors.